ryanhefner/BuildAntTarget/README.md

 --------

-A super simple plugin that extends on Sublime Text's existing ANT build support, but extends its flexibility by allowing you to build from any open ANT build file in your project, not just a `build.xml` in the root of your project.
+A super simple plugin that extends on Sublime Text's existing ANT build support, by extending its flexibility, allowing you to build from any open ANT build file in your project, not just a `build.xml` in the root of your project.

-And, it lists the available targets in your build file, for quick selection.
+And, it lists the available targets in your build file, for quick target selection and building.

+Inspired by the work done on [SuperAnt](https://github.com/aphex/SuperAnt), but developed with greater flexibility in mind, based on existing project structures.

 Requirements
 ------------